-Conceptual Background
+Conceptual background

-The PRI is a global investor association founded in 2005 with the backing of the United Nations and the objective of promoting the six PRI and helping institutional investors who sign to implement them.
+The PRI is a global investor association founded in 2005 with the backing of the United Nations and the objective of promoting the six Principles for Responsible Investment and helping institutional investors who sign to implement them.
 Institutional investors are defined as organizations that manage and invest on behalf of clients and beneficiaries.
-This includes pension funds, banks, asset managers, and insurers among other types of organizations (Sandberg 2011).
-Devised by the investment community itself, the principles form a framework for incorporating ESG issues into investment decision making.
-They are based on the conviction that ESG factors have an impact on the performance of investments (Table 1).
+This includes pension funds, banks, asset managers, insurers among other types of organizations (Sandberg, 2011).
+Devised by the investment community itself, the principles form a framework for incorporating environmental, social and governance issues into investment decision making.
+They are based on the conviction that ESG factors have an impact on the performance of investments.